-Many blog posts are based on my travel experiences, which also include Iran, Turkey, Israel and the Palestinian Territories, though the majority are about Bangladesh, where I lived for nearly three years.
-For the majority of this time, I’ve worked as a special correspondent for The Independent in Dhaka, Bangladesh.
+Many blog posts are based on my travel experiences, which also include Iran, Turkey, Israel and the Palestinian Territories, though the majority are about Bangladesh, where I lived for nearly three years- and Myanmar, where I currently live.
+While in Bangladesh I worked as special correspondent for The Independent in Dhaka, Bangladesh.

 How did I end up in Bangladesh?
 I loved journalism night school so much that I left my job in London at a government agency to spend six months learning shorthand and other skills essential to becoming accredited as a newspaper journalist by the UK’s National Council for the Training of Journalists.